Ogbia

+Ogbia is a town, a traditional kingdom and local government area in central Bayelsa State in the Niger Delta region of Nigeria.

 Ogbia Kingdom is made up of four clans namely; Abureni Clan, Anyama Clan, Oloibiri Clan and Emeyal Clan.
-The people of Ogbia are part of the Ijaw (Ijo, Izon) Tribe.

 Ogbia has an area of 695 km^{2} and an estimated population of 549,774 as at 2024.
 It is well known for its historic value to the today Nigerian state economy mainstay.
 Crude oil was first discovered in Nigeria, at Oloibiri Town on Sunday 15 January 1956.

 The postal code of the area is 562.

-The Ogbia people, speak the Ogbia language, a unique Ijaw dialect.
+The Ogbia people speak the Ogbia dialect of the Ijaw Ethnic group.
 The Ogbia people who inhabit the Ogbia local government of Bayelsa have close kinship and language ties with the Okoroma people of Nembe local government of Bayelsa; the Odual people of Abua/Odual local government of Rivers state as well as the Ogbogolo people of Ahoada-West in Rivers state.

 The present political headquarters of the Ogbia people, is Ogbia town; a town conceptualized and founded in 1972 by the Ogbia brotherhood.
 It also serves as the local government headquarters.

 The inhabitants of Ogbia land are mainly fishermen and farmers.
 Former Nigerian president Goodluck Ebele Jonathan was born in Otuoke, Ogbia.
 The first civilian governor of the old Rivers state, Chief Milford Obiene Okilo was also from Emakalakala or Amakalakala in Ogbia.
-According Alagoa (2009) King Amakiri, the first king of modern Kalabari kingdom (1669-1757) came from Emakalakala in Ogbia.
+According Alagoa (2009) King Amakiri, the first king of modern Kalabari kingdom (1669–1757) came from Emakalakala in Ogbia.